ianmcateer/my-html-course/01-what-is-html.md

 HTML is the standard markup language for the web.

-With HTML you can create your own website.
+If you know how to code in HTML you can create and structure your own web pages.
+To give your website a sharp and dynamic lok you can combine HTML elements with CSS and Javascript.
+But you should get familiar with the HTML basics and learn to use tags.

 - It stands for Hypertext markup language
 - HTML desrcibes the structure of your web page

+Lets look at a simple basic HTML document.

 ## Simple HTML Document
 ```